 Using an egg beater, whisk, or electric mixer, whip the mixture until it looks like whipped cream or shaving cream.
 It will start out bubbly but then become foam.

-*available in most supermarkets in the laundry aisle, or online using the links above
+*available in most supermarkets in the laundry aisle, or online using the links below.

 By hand: I dipped a clean white terry cloth into the foaming cleaner and applied it a stain on my white sofa, then scrubbed it into the stain working in a circular motion.
 (For a very stubborn stain you may need to use a brush.)